mnmason86/reading-notes/201class6reading.md

 * Selects the previous or next sibling from the DOM tree.
 3. `firstChild / lastChild`
 * Select the first or last child of the current element.

+### Caching DOM Queries

+> Methods that find elements in the DOM tree are called DOM queries.
+When you need to work with an element more than once, you should use a variable to store the result of this query.

+### NodeLists: DOM Queries That Return More Than One Element

+> When a DOM method *can* return more than one element, it returns a NodeList - even if it only finds one matching element.

+> A NodeList is a collection of element nodes.
+Each node is given an index number, like an array.

+While NodeLists look like arrays and are numbered the same way, they *are not* arrays.
+They are a type of object called a **collection**.

+> When you have a NodeList, you can loop through each node in the collection and apply the same statements to each.